miniBill/witch-awakening/DLCs/Core/Quests.md

 Conflict 10
 Reward 6

 A crazed explosion witch initiated a terrorist plot and severely violated the Masquerade.
 With careful planning and skillfully avoiding divination and probability engines, was able to simultaneously bomb 27 cities.
-On Earth, and seemed to deliberately make sure that each "bomb" destroyed assets of powerful magical beings and witches of each major faction, popular Gateway networks, and so on.
+On Earth, and seemed to deliberately make sure that each “bomb” destroyed assets of powerful magical beings and witches of each major faction, popular Gateway networks, and so on.
 And they did so under your name, wearing your face (or your most used face).
 With a severe Masquerade violation, the gods are involved, with Rank 10 equivalent magics, time is completely stopped, a world in stasis.

 Notes:
 + Celestial and Infernal agents of gods and high level Faction leaders are combing the streets and employing a form of domain bubble capable of rewinding local time to peer into the past and live, as though present, to seek answers.
 You are freed from stasis for questioning and to contribute to the investigation.